 Is a community driven sci-fi multiplayer arena-shooter with focus on creativity, currently in the making by Five Studios Interactive.
 Players compete in an ever growing number of community created arenas, with their own unique drone designs, to become the smoothest drone operators in the galaxy.

-Released Videos: Announcement Trailer, Gameplay Teaser #1, Gameplay Teaser #2, Gameplay Teaser #3, Arena Editor Series
+Released Videos: Announcement Trailer, Gameplay Teaser #1, Gameplay Teaser #2, Gameplay Teaser #3, Action Trailer, Arena Editor Series

 Media Content: Dropbox Repository (more media is available on request for usage in exclusive articles)